GSA/piv-guides/pages/index.md

 Your PIV credential from one agency will have the same basic required format, information and technology as a PIV credential from your partner agencies.
 This allows us to trust each other, share applications, and architect and implement systems using common patterns for authentication.

-#### What should be PIV enabled?
+#### What systems should use PIV?

 Any system at your organization that requires heightened security for determining who should gain access can and should use PIV for authentication.
 While PIV credentials can be used for authentication on almost any system, they are especially useful for systems that protect sensitive information.

 * PIV should be used for all authentication for all _privileged_ users.
 This includes authentication to servers, networks, and applications.
-* PIV should be used for all _network_ authentication for _all_ users
+* PIV should be used for all _network_ authentication for _all_ users.
-* PIV should be used for all application authentication for _all_ users of an application that protects or contains sensitive information
+* PIV should be used for all application authentication for _all_ users of an application that protects or contains sensitive information.
-* PIV should be used for access to facilities and buildings
+* PIV should be used for access to facilities and buildings.

 #### What is in the PIV guides?